MindscapeHQ/raygun4wordpress/README.md

 Changelog
 ---------

+- 1.7.2: Fixed redundant cURL check when running in socket mode
 - 1.7.1: Fix issue with tags not being provided for caught exceptions
 - 1.7.0: Bump Raygun4JS dependency to v1.18.4
 - 1.6.0: Bump Raygun4php dependency to v1.6.1